 Well, the tube manufactories state a life of 2,500 effective hours.
 Of course the tube life is much longer, but they are not colour accurate after the 2,500 hours.

-Based on a 8 hour day, with the viewing booth left on all day, (0f course nobody does that!), based on 5 working days a week, over 50 weeks results in needing to change the tubes every 15 months.
+Based on a single shift, 8 hours, with the viewing booth left on all day, (0f course nobody does that!), based on 5 working days a week, over 50 weeks results in needing to change the tubes every 15 months.

-Based on a 16 hour day, with the viewing booth left on all day, based on 6 working days a week, over 50 weeks results in needing to change the tubes every 6 months.
+Based on a double day shift, 16 hours, with the viewing booth left on all day, based on 6 working days a week, over 50 weeks results in needing to change the tubes every 6 months.

 Based on a 24 hour day, with the viewing booth left on all day, based on 7 working days a week, over 50 weeks results in needing to change the tubes every 3 months.

-The second and third examples are common the pressrooms and the lightbooths on the presses.
+The second and third examples are common for pressrooms and the lightbooths on the end of presses.

 There are softwares available which can check both the colour accuracy of tubes and the uniformity of the lighting booth, using a spectrophotometer.

 Replacing D50 tubes should be part of the normal plant maintenance programme.
-It is a very small area of cost which will provide greater confidence when comparing proofs and press sheets.
+It is a very small area of cost which will provide greater confidence when comparing and matching proofs and press sheets.

 - Paul Sherfield who runs the consultancy is well known in the printing and pre-media industry as having considerable knowledge on digital workflows, with a special expertise on the business reasoning behind such systems.